 More cookie recipes

-For an egg-free cookie, try these condensed milk chocolate chunk cookies!
+For an egg-free cookie, here are condensed milk chocolate chunk cookies.

 - 170g (¾ cup) unsalted butter